morfeditorial/machinima-bot/README.md

-# MORF Editorial System
+# MachinimaBot

 ## Introduction

-Machinima-bot is a Telegram bot written in PHP.
+MachinimaBot is a Telegram bot written in PHP.
 It is designed to interact with users on Telegram, providing various functionalities based on the commands it receives.

 ## Features